Why is this medication prescribed?

 How should this medicine be used?

 The extended-release tablet may be split.
-Swallow the whole or half tablets whole; do not chew or crush them.
+Swallow the whole or half extended-release tablets whole; do not chew or crush them.

 Your doctor may start you on a low dose of metoprolol and gradually increase your dose.

 Metoprolol helps to control your condition but will not cure it.
 Continue to take metoprolol even if you feel well.
 Do not stop taking metoprolol without talking to your doctor.
 If you suddenly stop taking metoprolol you may experience serious heart problems such as severe chest pain, a heart attack, or an irregular heartbeat.
 Your doctor will probably want to decrease your dose gradually over 1 to 2 weeks and will monitor you closely.

 Metoprolol is also used sometimes to treat certain types of irregular heartbeats.
 Talk to your doctor about the possible risks of using this medication for your condition.